danodz/slingair-school-project/README.md

 ### Frontend

-1. user can select a flight from a dropdown. _Current implementation of an input field is not ideal._
+1. User can select a flight from a dropdown. _Current implementation of an input field is not ideal._
-2. user can select an available seat.
+2. User can select an available seat.
-3. user can enter their personal information.
+3. User can enter their personal information.
-4. user can view the flight confirmation page.
+4. User can view the flight confirmation page.
-5. given a reservation `id`, user should be able to view her reservation.
+5. Given a reservation `id`, user should be able to view their reservation at `/reservation`.

-_Note that mutated test data will be preserved as long as your server is running.
-It stays in memory.
-The changes will only be reset when the server is restarted._
+6. The reservation button should only appear once a reservation has been made and should only show the last reservation booked.
+    - Showing multiple reservations is a stretch goal.
+7. The reservation page should fetch the details of the reservation from the backend based on it's unique ID.

 ### Database Integration: MongoDB